Log with Serilog in .net 6.0

 - Generate warn messages at this level to inform the possible occurrence of errors that only restrain the application from working proficiently but could worsen later.

-- Error and Fatal: Obviously, only critical errors does and indicates the situation that needs urgent with are not excluded at these levels.
+- Error and Fatal: Obviously, only critical errors do and indicate the situation that needs urgent work are not excluded at these levels.
 It reports potential concerns that may result in the system being hindered from the normal operation.

 - Information: Record significant application events at this level to monitor how it functions normally.